Aerial view of a Seattle roof tearoff in progress showing shingles being removed for replacement

 Every framework in this guide is genuinely useful for narrowing the decision.
 But none of them replaces eyes — and a moisture meter — on your actual roof.

-Here's what a professional [roof inspection](/services/inspection) finds that a visual assessment from the ground (or even from a ladder) typically misses:
+Here's what a professional roof inspection finds that a visual assessment from the ground (or even from a ladder) typically misses.
+Our Seattle roof inspection checklist outlines exactly what gets evaluated so you know what to document before the inspector arrives:

 Decking moisture content.
 This is the single biggest cost variable and the factor most often missed in quick assessments.
 A moisture meter reading from the attic side of the deck — and at the deck surface where accessible — tells you whether the sheathing is dry, damp, or saturated.
 Saturated decking changes both the repair vs. replace recommendation and the overall project cost significantly.